 We would definitely recommend to have a look at particular models created by Louise Driggers aka Loubie on Thingiverse, even though we have not printed them, yet.
 A Tudor Rose Box and a Scarab Beetle Box, both with the secret locks.
 The number of users who actually printed them out is enormous, they created a significant collection of pictures on Louise’s design profiles.
 Please find the links bellow.

-Read More: 3D Printed Card Models
+Read More: 3D Printable Articulated Flexi Toy Models

 The Tudor Rose Box by Loubie: